Fergana Valley: The Hidden Gem Tourists Skip (And Why They Shouldn't)

 TimeActivityNotes

-MorningChust knife workshopsWatch artisans
+MorningChust knife workshopsWatch the blacksmiths at work

 How to Get to Fergana Valley